Kesiraja: Early life

-Kesiraja was born in a literary family, comprising several well-known Kannada writers.
-His father, Mallikarjuna (C. 1245 CE), was a Kannada poet and brother-in-law of the epic writer Janna.
-Kesiraja was also the grandson on his mother's side of another noted poet, Śankara (Sumanōbana), who was priest of the Yadava capital and poet laureate to Hoysala King Narasimha I. In some of his works, Kesiraja has referred to himself as Kesava.
+Kesiraja was born in a literary Jain family,comprising several well-known Kannada writers.
+His father, Mallikarjuna (C. 1245 CE), was a Kannada poet.
+His maternal uncle was the epic writer Janna.
+Kesiraja's maternal grandfather was another noted poet,Sumanōbana (Śankara), who was a priest of the Yadava capital and poet laureate to Hoysala King Narasimha I. In some of his works, Kesiraja has referred to himself as Kesava.

 Shabdamanidarpana

 Shabdamanidarpana (ಶಬ್ದಮಣಿದರ್ಪಣ), ("Jewel-mirror of Grammar") was authored by Kesiraja in 1260 CE.
 This work remains a comprehensive, authoritative work on Kannada grammar.
 The rules mentioned therein were penned in kanda metre and followed a vrutti style (illustrative commentary by the author himself).
 Though Kesiraja followed the model of Sanskrit grammar of the Katantra school, and that of earlier writings on Kannada grammar, his work has an originality of its own.

 The text of Shabdamanidarpana begins with poetry ehalting earlier generations of writer who are cited by Kesiraja as authoritative examples:

 An attempt at vocabulary building is provided in several parts of the work.
 There is a list of verbal roots and words containing ḷ and ḹ sounds.
 There is also a chapter called "PrayŌgasāra" where Kesiraja has quoted a number of rare words along with their meanings.